Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 the annotation key *url*.
 On the other hand, the auto-numbering option has not been enabled.

-The **Info** section indicates the length of the output segmentation in characters, or the reasons why no segmentation is emitted (inability to retrieve the data, encoding issue, etc.).
-In the example, the two segments corresponding to the imported URLs' content thus total up to 1'300'344 characters.

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox disables the button and the widget attempts to automatically emit a segmentation at every modification of its interface.

+The **Cancel** button stops the widget from working and returns it to its inital state.

+Below the **Send** button, the user finds the length of the output segmentation in characters, or the reasons why no segmentation is emitted (inability to retrieve the data, encoding issue, etc.).
+In the example, the two segments corresponding to the imported URLs' content thus total up to 1'300'344 characters.

 .. _urls_remote_control_ref: